Marshall210/Styles-extension/README.md

 # Custom Styles Manager v0.3.3

-> A professional browser extension for managing and injecting custom CSS and JavaScript styles on any website.
+> Browser extension for managing and injecting custom CSS and JavaScript styles on any website.
 Supports Chrome, Edge, and Brave browsers.

 ## Table of Contents